MannyDMaestro/Team_5_Cloud/README.md

-# Team_5_Cloud
+<h1 align="center">Hi 👋, We are Team 5</h1>
-This repository is the final project for team 5 in the BAH Cloud Engineering course.
-Hold your applause until the end of this README file.
+<h3 align="center">We would like to gladly present to you our last project for this course.
+This repository will showcase and demo of your aggregated knowledge throughout the Cloud Engineering program.
+So please hold your applause until the end.</h3>